 - I paid my way through college by numerous businesses.
 I have sold everything you can imagine, from women’s skincare products to setting up a online food ordering website in the college where students could order from the campus restaurants.

-- Education is the key to solving most of the worlds problems.
-With education comes moral values.
+- I believe education is the key to solving most of the worlds problems.

 - I traveled the world with my job but didn’t get to see anything.
 This time I’m doing it right